 Yoga with Adriene – everyone’s favourite yogi, Adriene has been uploading free yoga practises and full-length classes to YouTube for years.
 With hundreds of different practises to choose from for all abilities, and no need for any equipment, it couldn’t be easier.
 We all love her dog Benji too!

 Carly Rowena – the most fabulous fitness fanatic, and all-around superwoman, Carly uploads workouts to her Instagram and YouTube that you can easily do from home.
 Plus, she has lots of other great tips for general health and wellbeing too.

-It’s hard to feel positive when you might be separated from loved ones, but staying connected is good not only for our mental wellbeing, but our immunity too.
+Staying connected is good not only for our mental wellbeing, it's good for our immune health too.
 Studies have suggested that people who have a healthy connection to friends and/or family have a stronger immune system, compared to those who experience emotions linked with isolation12.
 The key with connection is to take manageable steps each week to build your social life back up, at a pace that suits you.
 You could start with a quiet coffee or walk around the shops with a friend or colleague, do some volunteering, or join a group with shared interests.

 Lunch break chats – sync up your lunchtimes and call your friends and colleagues for a catch-up.
 It’ll be like you never left the office!

 Video call ‘meetups’ – if you can’t go out to do fun stuff, bring the fun stuff to you!
 Try doing exercise classes with friends and family over video calls, or host a virtual dinner party.

 Long-distance movie nights – there's a new Google Chrome extension called Netflix Party, which allows you to watch films and TV shows at the same time as others.
 It even has a chat feature so you can share in your horror at so-and-so kissing what’s-her-face.